MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 ## What can quantum computing and Azure Quantum be used for?

 A quantum computer isn't a supercomputer that can do everything faster.
-One of the goals of quantum computing research is to study which problems can be solved by a quantum computer faster than a classical computer and how large the speedup can be.
+In fact, one of the goals of quantum computing research is to study which problems can be solved by a quantum computer faster than a classical computer and how large the speedup can be.

 Quantum computers do exceptionally well with problems that require calculating a large number of possible combinations.
 These types of problems can be found in many areas, such as quantum simulation, cryptography, quantum machine learning, and search problems.